Chia-Network/chia-dev-guides/guides/crash-course/intro-to-chialisp.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 To get started with Chialisp you will first want to install the Chia Dev Tools.
-You can refer to the repo for more information, but the summary of the installation is here:
+You can refer to the [Chia Dev Tools repository](https://github.com/Chia-Network/chia-dev-tools) for more information, but the summary of the installation is here:

 <Tabs groupId="OS"
 defaultValue="windows"
 values={[
 {label: 'Windows', value: 'windows'},
-{label: 'Linux/MacOS', value: 'nix'},
+{label: 'Linux/MacOS', value: 'linux-macos'},
 ]}>
 <TabItem value="windows">